 Program areas at Zion National Park Forever Project

-Improving today - providing parks with resources immediately impacting and improving daily operations and visitor experiences.
-Critical projects included continued investment into Zion's eastern gateway and groundbreaking on the new Zion national Park discovery center in q2 of 2023.
+- improving today - providing parks with resources immediately impacting and improving daily operations and visitor experiences.
+Critical projects included continued investment into Zion's eastern gateway and groundbreaking on the new Zion national Park discovery center in 2023.
 The new visitor hub will connect them with the landscape and the national Park service, provide unique educational and recreational opportunities, and bring needed utilities and resources, including transportation, to the remote gateway.
 Other significant projects included continued funding of important in-park native american tribal gatherings and continued support for cedar breaks national monument.
-With their new visitor center set to open in august 2023, the monument also required updated solar panels, new signage and displays, and a new permanent station on the Park's northern edge.
+With their new visitor center set to open in 2024, the monument also required updated solar panels, new signage and displays, and a new permanent station on the Park's northern edge.
 To learn more, read our annual field guide at zionpark.org.